Yarroudh/Optim3D/INSTALL.md

 Choose the version that matches your operating system, and follow the instructions to install it on your system.

 ## Step 2: Install Geoflow-bundle
-You need to install Geoflow-bundle to perform the 3D reconstruction of buildings.
+You need to install **Geoflow-bundle v2022.06.17** to perform the 3D reconstruction of buildings.
 You can follow the steps of installation in the following link: https://github.com/geoflow3d/geoflow-bundle

 Once Geoflow-bundle is installed, you can go through the next steps.